 1. Integrated EDI

-When you’re ready to send out invoices, PO acknowledgments or other outbound documents, it takes the format exported from your system and translates it into the EDI formats required by your trading partners.
+When you’re ready to send out invoices, PO acknowledgments, or other outbound documents, it takes the format exported from your system and translates it into the EDI formats required by your trading partners.

-Translation is fast and reliable so you can focus on your business
+The translation is fast and reliable so you can focus on your business

 Key features of Integrated EDI